Type of Journey

 Thanumalayan Temple- Sthanumalayan Kovil,

 Named after the goddess Devi Kanya Kumari, this is a very important religious destination for Hindus.
 It is called a Shakthi Peetha and the Kanyakumari temple that has the shrine of the goddess draws in sizable religious crowds.
-The land is a witness of the Portuguese influence left behind during the British rule in India.
+The land is a witness to the Portuguese influence left behind during British rule in India.
 In fact, the name Comorin was given by the Portuguese.

 Places of Interest: